-* As a support system for heavy camera/lens set ups – if you are on a long shoot, and you have a heavy set-up, you may find it helpful to put your camera on a tripod.
-Again, this will prevent camera shake when your arms are tired from carrying your camera.
+- As a support system for heavy camera/lens set ups – if you are on a long shoot, and you have a heavy set-up, you may find it helpful to put your camera on a tripod.
+Again, this will prevent camera shake when your arms get tired from carrying your camera.

-* Macro photography – when shooting macro, exact focus is extremely important.
+- Macro photography – when shooting macro, having exact focus is extremely important.
 Having your camera on a tripod will help you frame up your shot, and keep the focus exactly where you need it when you press the shutter release.

 Choosing a Tripod

 At this point, things tend to get a bit overwhelming when purchasing a tripod.
 Don’t worry, though.
-Just keep these points in mind as you are making your selection:
+Just keep these 4 criteria in mind as you are making your selection:

-So, if you are shooting macro photos of flowers in your kitchen, you will be able to get by with a basic, inexpensive tripod.
-However, if you are a landscape photographer and often find yourself on location, you will need something sturdy.
+So, if you're shooting macro photos of flowers in your kitchen, you'll be able to get by with a basic, inexpensive tripod.
+However, if you're a landscape photographer and often find yourself on location, you'll need something more sturdy.
 Let’s break it down a little further:

-- Height: Determine how tall, and how low to the ground, you will need your tripod to reach in order to achieve the type of look you are going for.
-Also, consider your own height – if you are tall, you’ll need a tripod that will extend high enough for you to comfortably use without having to hunch over.
-Many tripods come with a center leg that will allow you to increase the height.
+- Height: Determine how high -- and how low to the ground, you'll need your tripod to reach in order to achieve the type of look you're going for.
+Also, consider your own height – if you're tall, you’ll need a tripod that will extend high enough for you to comfortably use without having to hunch over.
+Many tripods also come with a center leg that will allow you to increase the height.

-- Weight: If you are going to be doing a lot of walking with your tripod, you may want to consider a lightweight material such as carbon fiber, or aluminum.
-Keep in mind, though, that carbon fiber tripods tend to be on the pricey side.
-Aluminum is much less expensive, and only slightly heavier.
+- Weight: If you're going to be doing a lot of walking with your tripod, you may want to consider a lightweight material such as carbon fiber, or aluminum.
+Keep in mind, though, that carbon fiber tripods tend to be on the pricier side.
+Aluminum is much less expensive and only slightly heavier.

 - Mobility: Being able to move your camera to varying angles on your tripod can be vitally important, especially in portrait photography.
 The tripod head is what allows you to move your camera around.
-Two of the most common types of heads are: Pan Tilt: the pant tilt head has handles that will allow you to move your camera to either portrait or landscape (vertical/horizontal).
+Two of the most common types of heads are: Pan Tilt and Ball.
+The pan tilt head has handles that will allow you to move your camera to either portrait or landscape (vertical/horizontal).
 This is the most common type of tripod head, and is found on most of the lower-end tripods.
-Ball Head: the ball head allows a bit more flexibility, and is generally more expensive.
-These heads usually do not have handles, but a control to loosen the head as you move it into the desired position.
+The ball head allows a bit more flexibility, and is generally more expensive.
+These heads usually do not have handles, but do have a control to loosen the head as you move your camera into the desired position.